February

 Monday 1st February

-The Esk and Liddle Fisheries Association held its annual meeting, chaired by John Milne Home, the Duke of Buccleuch’s factor (property manager).
-(The spelling of Liddle has subsequently changed to Liddel).
+The Esk and Liddle* Fisheries Association held its annual meeting, chaired by John Milne Home, the Duke of Buccleuch’s chamberlain (head of household) and factor (land agent).
 Salmon and trout catches last year were disappointing, due to unusually dry weather during the fishing season.

 Tuesday 2nd February